tsotnep/COVID19-cases-percentage/README.md

 will gather country population data from same webpage

+will gather total cases/deaths/recoveries from https://raw.githubusercontent.com/pomber/covid19/master/docs/timeseries.json

-will run 3 python scripts and generate bar charts
+will run all python scripts and generate bar charts